heba-razzak/AirQualitySF/README.md

 -   [Data Dictionary](DataDictionary.md): The data dictionary contains a description of each dataset used in the project.

     It provides an overview of each dataset's variables, including their types, the percentage of missing values, unique values, and a description of each variable.
 It serves as a reference for understanding the structure and contents of the datasets utilized in the project.

 -   [Download PurpleAir Data](DownloadPurpleAirData.md): Downloading hourly PurpleAir PM2.5 data.

     Download information for all PurpleAir sensors, then filter to area and dates needed.
 Download historical hourly air quality data for filtered PurpleAir sensors for each month, then combine into one file.
 Includes bar plot showing number of active PurpleAir sensors for each month.

+-   [Preprocessing PurpleAir](PreprocessingPurpleAir.md): Clean PurpleAir data points

+    Clean PurpleAir data points, ensuring data quality by dealing with outliers and inconsistencies.
+Visualization of outliers.
+To be added: Check if there's a pattern of sensors failing after an inconsistency is detected.

 -   [Download OpenStreetMap Data](DownloadOSMData.md): Downloading OpenStreetMap (OSM) data for the Bay area, including roads, buildings, and trees.